thewca/wca-regulations/wca-regulations_2012.md

     - A4d2) The competitor must start the solve within 17 seconds of the start of the inspection.
 Penalty: disqualification of the solve.
     - A4e) Time penalties for Starting the Solve are cumulative.
 - A5) During the solve
     - A5a) While inspecting or solving the puzzle, the competitor must not communicate with anyone other than the judge.
-Penalty: disqualification of the solve.
+Penalty: disqualification of the attempt.
     - A5b) While inspecting or solving the puzzle, the competitor must not receive assistance from anyone or any object other than the surface.
-Penalty: disqualification of the solve.
+Penalty: disqualification of the attempt.
 - A6) Ending the solve
     - A6a) The competitor ends the solve by releasing the puzzle and then stopping the timer.
     - A6a1) If a stopwatch is in use as the timing device, the competitor ends the solve by releasing the puzzle and notifying the judge that he has finished.
     - A6a2) When using a stopwatch without a Stackmat, the competitor's default signal consists of the release of any puzzle(s) in hand and the placing of his hands on the surface, with palms down.
 The competitor and the judge may agree upon another appropriate notification before the start of the solve.
     - A6b) The competitor is responsible for stopping the timer correctly.
-    - A6b1) If the timer stops before the end of the solve and the timer shows a time strictly below 0.06 seconds, then the solve shall be replaced by an additional solve.
-A competitor forfeits his right to said additional solve if the WCA Delegate determines that the timer was stopped deliberately.
+    - A6b1) If the timer stops before the end of the solve and the timer shows a time strictly below 0.06 seconds, then the attempt shall be replaced by an additional attempt.
+A competitor forfeits his right to said additional attempt if the WCA Delegate determines that the timer was stopped deliberately.
-    - A6b2) If the timer stops before the end of the solve and displays a time of 0.06 seconds or higher then the solve shall be disqualified, unless the competitor can demonstrate to the WCA Delegate's satisfaction that the timer malfunctioned during the solve.
+    - A6b2) If the timer stops before the end of the solve and displays a time of 0.06 seconds or higher then the attempt shall be disqualified, unless the competitor can demonstrate to the WCA Delegate's satisfaction that the timer malfunctioned during the attempt.
     - A6c) The timer must be stopped using both hands, which shall be placed flat on the sensors with palms down.
 Penalty: 2 seconds.
     - A6d) The competitor must fully release the puzzle before stopping the timer.
 Penalty: 2 seconds.
     - A6e) The competitor must not touch or move the puzzle until the judge has inspected the puzzle.
-Penalty: disqualification of the solve.
+Penalty: disqualification of the attempt.
     - A6f) The competitor must not reset the timer until the judge has recorded the result on the score sheet.
-Penalty: disqualification of the solve, at the discretion of the judge.
+Penalty: disqualification of the attempt, at the discretion of the judge.
     - A6g) The judge must determine whether the puzzle has been completely solved.
 He must not make moves or align faces when examining the puzzle.
     - A6h) In case of a dispute, moves or alignments must not be applied to the puzzle prior to the resolution of said dispute.
-Penalty: disqualification of the solve, at the discretion of the WCA Delegate.
+Penalty: disqualification of the attempt, at the discretion of the WCA Delegate.
     - A6i) Time penalties for Ending the Solve are cumulative.
 - A7) Recording results
     - A7a) If the judge finds that the puzzle is solved, he shall call 'OK'.
     - A7b) The judge shall record the result of the approved solve on a score sheet.
     - A7b1) If penalties are applied, the judge shall record the result displayed on the timer, and record the penalty adjacent, in the format "X + T + Y = F", where X represents a sum total of penalties incurred before a solve, T represents the time displayed on the timer, Y represents a sum total of penalties incurred during/after a solve, and F represents the final result.
 If the value of X and/or Y is zero, the relevant term is omitted (e.g. 2 + 17.65 + 2 = 21.65, or 17.65 + 2 = 19.65).
     - A7c) The judge and competitor must both sign the score sheet to acknowledge the result.
-Should either one of them refuse to sign the score sheet, the WCA Delegate may sign in their place.
+Should either of them refuse to sign the score sheet, the WCA Delegate may sign in their place.
     - A7d) If the judge assigns a penalty, the judge shall call 'PENALTY'.
     - A7e) If the result is DNF, then judge calls 'DNF'.
     - A7f) At the end of a competitor's round the judge shall deliver the score sheet to the score taker.